jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

 We manually handle the following cases:

 - branching (`if` or `match`),
-- external function calls: generally we apply an existing equivalence proof for a call to another function, instead of doing the symbolic evaluation of the function,
+- external function calls: generally, we apply an existing equivalence proof for a call to another function instead of doing the symbolic evaluation of the function,
-- memory allocations: we need to choose the type of allocation (mutable or immutable), and the address of the allocation for mutable ones.
+- memory allocations: we need to choose the type of allocation (mutable or immutable) and the address of the allocation for mutable ones.

 Here is the proof for the `transfer` function: